-Many adolescents who report substance use, even those who report associated problems, will Many adolescents think concretely and need not be willing to completely guit.
-Many, however, help "connecting the dots."
-Even a sincere desire will be willing to cut down or modify their to try to cut down may not result in behavior behavior in some way.
-In these situations, help change if the adolescent does not think through the adolescents make a plan that allows them the details.
-The clinician can facilitate by asking to self-monitor (See below).
-Target high-risk the teenager for details on what specific behaviors, like driving after substance use or changes s/he is planning to implement.
-Just like using substances before school or work.
-Even with an asthma or diabetes plan, a change plan in these situations, include clear, brief advice worksheet can facilitate longitudinal follow up. to quit.
-Statements such as "As your physician, Carefully document this consistent with your I recommend that you quit" can be given practice's chart documentation policy for this successfully without the patient disengaging. type of information and any applicable laws.
-It is important for the adolescent to know that (See Appendix A.) A copy of the plan can also you recommend quitting though the decision be given to the youth as a reminder of his/her is ultimately up to him or her.
-You will be plans to change.
-See below for a sample change supportive no matter what s/he chooses. plan for "Hunter."
+Many adolescents who report substance use. even those who report associated problems, will not be willing to completely guit.
+Many, however, will be willing to cut down or modify their behavior in some way.
+In these situations, help the adolescents make a plan that allows them to self-monitor (See below).
+Target high-risk behaviors, like driving after substance use or using substances before school or work.
+Even in these situations, include clear, brief advice to quit.
+Statements such as "As your physician, I recommend that you quit" can be given successfully without the patient disengaging.
+It is important for the adolescent to know that you recommend quitting though the decision is ultimately up to him or her.
+You will be supportive no matter what s/he chooses.